wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-handheld-gb.md

 - Object layer 0: \colorbox{ml2obj00}{\texttt{0xFFFFFF}}, \colorbox{ml2obj01}{\texttt{0xFF7300}}, \colorbox{ml2obj02}{\textcolor{white}{\texttt{0x944200}}}, \colorbox{ml2obj03}{\textcolor{white}{\texttt{0x000000}}}
 - Object layer 1: \colorbox{ml2obj10}{\texttt{0xFFFFFF}}, \colorbox{ml2obj11}{\texttt{0x63A5FF}}, \colorbox{ml2obj12}{\textcolor{white}{\texttt{0x0000FF}}}, \colorbox{ml2obj13}{\textcolor{white}{\texttt{0x000000}}}

 If the BIOS did not recognize a game cartridge, a default palette configuration was used instead.
 However, players could also influence the configuration by pressing a combination of certain buttons while the Game Boy was booting and the Nintendo logo was being displayed.
 Twelve palette configurations are stored next to the hash table for the player to manually select, of which six were unique to the manual selection.
 Try it yourself by pressing \rightarrow, \circled{B} + \uparrow, \circled{\small A} + \uparrow, \leftarrow, or \circled{B} + \downarrow .
 You should immediately see its effect on the logo screen since the background colors change.
-Even the word "COLOR" in the logo advertised the capabilities: each letter represents one of the five color flavors in which the GBC was sold: Berry (C), Grape (O), Kiwi (L), Dandelion (O), Teal (R).
+Even the word "_COLOR_" in the logo advertised the capabilities as each letter represents one of the five color flavors in which the GBC was sold: Berry (C), Grape (O), Kiwi (L), Dandelion (O), Teal (R).
 Strangely enough, the translucent purple one does not fit in that row.
 Limited edition colors would also follow soon.

 \marginfig{ch-handheld-gb/gbcolorlogo.png}{The Game Boy Color Logo.}{The Game Boy Color Logo.}